iProgramMC/NanoShellOS/doc/happy_1st.md

 **2022-11-07**: The Great Comeback

-For the great ccomeback I started by adding basic ANSI code support, and then ported [NyanCat](https://github.com/klange/nyancat) to test it out.
+For the great comeback I started by adding basic ANSI code support, and then ported [NyanCat](https://github.com/klange/nyancat) to test it out.
 It works like a charm here :)

 <img src="/images/2022_11_07_19_35_35.png"/>